mainrs/terminal-spinner-data-rs/readme.md

 ## Update

-Run the script [`fetch-cli-spinners-json-file`](./scripts/fetch-cli-spinners-json-file.sh) to update to the newest spinners.
+~~Run the script [`fetch-cli-spinners-json-file`](./scripts/fetch-cli-spinners-json-file.sh) to update to the newest spinners.~~

+Updates are now automatically performed through a GitHub Actions workflow on a daily basis.

 #### License